symemi115/consumer-age-behaviour/README.md

 - Plotly (interactive visualizations)
 - NumPy (numerical operations)

-###  AI Integration
+### **AI Collaboration**: This project was developed with assistance from AI tools for:
-#### AI tools were used to:
+  - Code structure and optimization suggestions
-Assisted in directing clean data to a new pathway.
+  - Data visualization techniques and implementations
-Support the organisation and clarity of my notebook and README.
+  - Documentation and reporting templates
-All AI-assisted outputs were overlooked and impliemented after being reviwed.
+  - Problem-solving and debugging support